Alicetech/rpi-lite-monitoring/README.md

 # How to install

-ctrl+alt+f3 will take you to tty3 so you can still login
+ctrl+alt+f3 will take you to tty3 so you can stay loged in. (if not this script will kick you off)

-This will restart tty1. tty3 should be used to run this command
+Run this command:
 ```
 curl -o- https://raw.githubusercontent.com/Alicetech/rpi-lite-monitoring/main/install | sudo bash /dev/stdin pi
 ```
-ctrl+alt+f1 will take you to tty1 so you see what the screen looks like now and on reboots.
+ctrl+alt+f1 will take you back to the default tty1 so you see what the screen looks like now (and what is should look like on reboots).

 # How to edit screen
 Edit the file /home/pi/.tty1.service.d to change the commands and tmux